Save the Ibis

 Among all the species, 10% are critically endangered, 10% are endangered and 3.3% vulnerable.
 The dwarf ibis is currently enlisted as critically endangered in Sub-Saharan Africa and West and Central Asia whereas similar status is prevailing for white shouldered and giant ibis from South and Southeast Asia.
 Unfortunately, the Jamaican ibis or clubbed wing ibis have already been pushed to extinction.

 Several steps need to be taken to conserve the critically endangered and endangered ibis species.
 Natural breeding and propagation processes need to be ensured by protecting their existing habitats.
 To achieve that, strategies of industrialization, farming and urbanization should be adjusted appropriately, i.e., not undermining the habitats of these birds.
 Besides, habitat restoration activities such as effective management of national parks, wildlife sanctuaries, protected in-land water bodies are crucial and such places need to be established in countries where such facilities are not available yet.
 A point to mention here is that the situation of the northern bald species of ibis is showing substantial improving due to actions of conservationists in the Souss-Massa National Park, Morocco.

 Ex-situ conservation practices such as captive breeding and artificial propagation could increase their numbers.
 Once success is achieved in this process, then these species could be reintroduced to their original habitats or new habitats.
 The crested ibis lately made a comeback to South Korea 40 years after becoming extinct due to successful captive breeding programs.
 Nowadays, tracking the movement of threatened species by taking advantage of satellites is possible and this should be done for ibis as well.
 They should also design experiments to understand the breeding practice of these birds and to find a solution against various alien species and pathogenic diseases.

 WSO's Activities and Initiatives

-WSO has taken the following steps as part of its ongoing activity towards certifying products generated from sustainable aquaculture and agriculture:
+WSO has also taken some critical steps as part of its ongoing activity towards certifying products generated from sustainable aquaculture and agriculture: